There are more women on TV but ageism persists, says new study

 Over 60?
 You're probably not seeing yourself represented much at all on screen, despite the fact that the U.S. population is aging.

-•Women 60 and over continue to be dramatically under-represented.
-Females comprised just 3% of major female characters 60 and over on broadcast programs and 3% on streaming programs.
+• Women 60 and over continue to be dramatically under-represented.
+Women comprised just 3% of major female characters 60 and over on broadcast programs and 3% on streaming programs.

 The absence of older women on screen is "such a dated gender stereotype that I'm always surprised to see that it remains in both television and film," said Dr. Martha Lauzen, professor and executive director of the Center for the Study of Women in Television and Film at San Diego State University.
 In an email to NPR, Lauzen added that the age disparity "has been consistent" since she started conducting the studies over 20 years ago.